Philip-G Simard International Studies, Glendon @ York University

 Finding the Internship

 Responsibility for finding the internship and for all the costs associated with the internship experience rest entirely with the student.
 The Department, nevertheless, has been and remains committed to assist students during the whole process of finding and defining the internships.
 Information files on internship opportunities and experiences are available for consultation at the secretariat of the Department.
 Plans are underway to summarize relevant information to be made accessible on the Department of International Studies website.
-Below are some examples of internship opportunities:
+In addition, there are Experiential Education coordinators in the Office of Student Affairs (firstname.lastname@example.org) who are mandated to help students find internships.

 - Global Affairs Canada